ORNL/DataFed/doc_source/source/user/cli/python.rst

 This mode is similar to the single command mode with the exception that non-essential output is suppressed and command responses are returned in a strict JSON format.
 This mode is useful for integrating the CLI into non-Python scripts (i.e. bash), and is activated by specifying the "--script" (or "-s") command line option when the CLI is run.
-For Python scripting, use of the DataFed `Python API`_ is recommended.

 .. note::

+    For a complete guide to DataFed scripting, please refer to the :doc:`/user/scripting` page.
+    The :doc:`/user/api/python` page provides a detailed reference to the DataFed API for scripting and custom application development.

 The full listing of options, commands, and sub-commands are detailed in the `Usage Guide`_ and `Command Reference`_ sections of this document.

 Installation
 ============